samagra-comms/uci-apis/Readme.md

 ## [](https://github.com/Samagra-Development/UCI#functional-blocks)Functional Blocks

 The block diagram below outlines the various components that come together to form the Unified Communications Interface.
 ![](https://github.com/Samagra-Development/comms-manager/blob/master/docs/funcblocks.png)

+A glossary of the terms used in the UCI design are available below:
+1. **Adapter** - An adapter translates between messages received from communication channels on specific providers and the internal XMessage format. *A new adapter is created for every combination of communication channel and service provider (e.g. - WhatsApp + Gupshup; WhatsApp + NetCore; WhatsApp + Twilio).
+An adapter config references the communication channel, service provider and associated metadata such as specific business account phone number.*
+2. **Admin Console** - An application that is built to consume UCI APIs, to enable bot configuration and visualizations on top of UCI configuration and conversation data.
+3. **Bot** - A bot orchestrates a conversation with a specific conversation logic assigned to a set of users.
+A bot remembers the state of a conversation for a particular user.
+A bot object references user segment(s) and conversation logic(s).
+4. **Communication Channel** - Any application or channel that allows users to connect with each other to exchange information.
+Examples of communication channels include (but not limited to), WhatsApp, SMS, Email, Slack, IVRS, Telegram.
+5. **Conversation** - Any exchange of recorded messages between two parties (users or systems) is called a conversation.
+6. **Conversation Data** - All the data that is generated as a result of the communication on the bot.
+User input data as well as bot responses are called as conversation data.
+7. **Conversation Logic** - Conversation logic defines the control flow for a specific conversation.
+A conversation logic object references a sequence of transformers that will be applied to arrive at the final response at a specific point in the conversation, and the associated adapter config for this conversation logic. (e.g. XForm logic, translation into Hindi - both associated with a Whatsapp-Gupshup adapter)
+8. **Logs** - All the inbound and outbound interactions that happen with the bot are captured and stored.
+9. **Register a bot** - An API that allows users to register for a new bot.
+10. **Remote Data Repositories** - Any remote repositories (e.g. user db, content db or others) required in a conversation logic can be to be accessed.
+11. **Role Based Access Control** - Role-based access control or role-based security is an approach to restricting system access to authorized users.
+Amongst other functions this restricts bot usage only to an authorized group of users.
+12. **Service Provider** - Any public or private organization that provides the service of gathering the response from the Communication Application and transmits the same over standard API’s to this Unified Communications Interface.
+Examples of service providers include (but not limited to) Gupshup, Twillo, Infobip, Netcore.
+13. **Standards** - These are set of standards that are defined in this Unified Communication Interfaces.
+These standards are the guardians and helpers to ensure basic functioning and to some extent modularity.
+14. **Transformer** - A transformer is a stateless processing object that takes inputs and converts the input into a processed response.
+Transformers may in turn call external services if needed.
+For example - Open Data Kit (ODK)
+15. **User** - Any person or system that interacts with the bot.
+16. **User Registry (Local, Federated)** - A place (index, directory or registry) where users profile data is stored, this can be a local storage as part of the Communication bot or a federated storage at different databases.
+17. **XForms** - XForms is an XML markup for a new generation of forms and form-like applications on the Web.
+18. **XMPP | XMessage** - This is a standard defined for the UCI ecosystem.
+Key objective of this is to make the internal functioning UCI, independent of external factors viz.
+Communication channel and service provider.

 ## [](https://github.com/Samagra-Development/UCI#technical-architecture)Technical Architecture